-The following regulations are established to provide standard procedures for all registered tournaments except Sectional
+The following regulations are established to provide standard procedures for all registered tournaments except Sectional and National Championships.
+State Championships MUST be approved and recognized by the State Association (Rule 1.6).

-1. SANCTION OF NRA REGISTERED TOURNAMENT(S): To obtain approval of tournaments, the following steps must be taken by the sponsoring organization in advance of the tournament date.

-- Send NRA your completed applications and draft copies of your completed programs a minimum of 30 days in advance of the tournament date. - b.
+- 1. SANCTION OF NRA REGISTERED TOURNAMENT(S): To obtain approval of tournaments, the following steps must be taken by the sponsoring organization in advance of the tournament date. - Send NRA your completed applications and draft copies of your completed programs a minimum of 30 days in advance of the tournament date. - b.
 If the above is not done, the NRA reserves the right to cancel its sanction of the tournament. - c.
 In order to be listed once in the Coming Events section of Shooting Sports USA, your applications and programs must be received by the Competitions Division by the 15th of the month, three months before the month of issue.
 If you desire publicity in more than one issue (up to a maximum 10 months) an additional month's notice must be allowed for each monthly listing.
-If applicants and programs are received after the 90 day period no notice will appear in Shooting Sports USA.

-2. GRANTING OF "REGISTERED" SANCTION: As soon as a tournament is granted Registered sanction, one copy of the signed application, program, and Official Sanction Poster will be returned to the sponsor.
-In case where a Referee is assigned, the Official Poster will be notified of the identity of the Referee at the same time.
-All changesandinformationprovided in the approved draft programmust appear in the final printed program.
+If applicants and programs are received after the 90 day period no notice will appear in Shooting Sports USA. - 2.
+GRANTING OF "REGISTERED" SANCTION: As soon as a tournament is granted Registered sanction, one copy of the signed application, program, and Official Sanction Poster will be returned to the sponsor.
+In case where a Referee is assigned, the Official Poster will be mailed after the Referee assignment is made, and the sponsor will be notified of the identity of the Referee at the same time.
+All changes and information provided in the approved draft program must appear in the final printed program.
 No major changes such as courses of fire, number of matches, etc., may be made unless NRA is notified.
-This may be done in writing if time permits, or by including a copy of the Match Director's Bulletin (which makes the changes) with the final results of the tournament.

-3. TOURNAMENT CANCELLATION: If a tournament is cancelled, NRA must be notified immediately.
+This may be done in writing if time permits, or by including a copy of the Match Director's Bulletin (which makes the changes) with the final results of the tournament. - 52 3.
+TOURNAMENT CANCELLATION: If a tournament is cancelled, NRA must be notified immediately.
 Note: UPON CANCELLATION OF A TOURNAMENT, IT IS ENTIRELY POSSIBLE THAT THE Shooting Sports USA LISTING WILL CONTINUE FOR ONE MONTH.
-IT IS NOT POSSIBLE TO REMOVE A TOURNAMENT FROM THE LISTING AFTER IT HAS BEEN SUBMITTED TO THE PRINTER.

-4. CLASSIFICATION OF COMPETITORS: The NRA classification or category system must be used in Registered Tournaments.
-Sponsorsmay use an expanded classification system when large numbers of marksman or unclassified competitors are entered.
-(Samples available from NRA Junior Programs Coordinator's Office.)

-5. COURSES OF FIRE IN REGISTERED TOURNAMENTS, NATIONAL RECORDS AND CLASSIFICATIONS: National Records may be set only in Registered Tournaments using courses of fire specified in Rule 17.5.
-Courses of fire which are used for classification are specified in Rule 19.4.

-6. AWARDS: All awards are furnished by the sponsor.
-In Registered Tournaments, the minimum award schedule must consist of the following:
+IT IS NOT POSSIBLE TO REMOVE A TOURNAMENT FROM THE LISTING AFTER IT HAS BEEN SUBMITTED TO THE PRINTER. - 4.
+CLASSIFICATION OF COMPETITORS: The NRA classification or category system must be used in Registered Tournaments.
+Sponsors may use an expanded classification system when large numbers of marksman or unclassified competitors are entered.
+(Samples available from NRA Junior Programs Coordinator's Office.) - 5.
+COURSES OF FIRE IN REGISTERED TOURNAMENTS, NATIONAL RECORDS AND CLASSIFICATIONS: National Records may be set only in Registered Tournaments using courses of fire specified in Rule 17.5.
+Courses of fire which are used for classification are specified in Rule 19.4. - 6.
+AWARDS: All awards are furnished by the sponsor.
+In Registered Tournaments, the minimum award schedule must consist of the following: - a.

-- a.
 Individual Match Awards Required: - Winner in each individual fired match and in each aggregate, awarded to the competitor with the highest total score.
-Match winners may not receive a class award, but must be counted in with other members of that class to determine the number of class awards.

-- High Scoring Competitor in each class in each match.
-Classes may be combined because of low entry, butthemannerinwhich such combinations are made must clearly be stated in the program. - b.
+Match winners may not receive a class award, but must be counted in with other members of that class to determine the number of class awards. - 2.
+High Scoring Competitor in each class in each match.
+Classes may be combined because of low entry, but the manner in which such combinations are made must clearly be stated in the program.

+b.
 Team Awards Required: (If there are team matches in the program) Winning Team of each team match is the team firing the highest total score in the match.